U.S. Open 2018: Brooks Koepka shows he's more than a bomber, can play U.S. Open-style golf, too

-Then on the most difficult hole on the course, the par-4 14th, Koepka drove into rough too heavy even for his might, forcing him to chop out and leaving a delicate 67 yards into the green on the 512-yard hole.
+Then, on the most difficult hole on the course, the par-4 14th, Koepka drove into rough too heavy even for his might, forcing him to chop out and leaving a delicate 67 yards to the flag.
 He flighted the shot into a forward hole location made difficult by a false front and stopped it eight feet from the cup before sinking the putt to keep a two-stroke advantage.

 “That was huge,” Koepka’s caddie, Ricky Elliott, said of the bogey on 11.
 “It’s hard to believe a bogey can keep your momentum, but it did.
 He’s been one of best putters on tour and hits it a long way, but his short game is so good.”

 “I can’t really pick one of those because they were all kind of at different times,” added Koepka, who closed with a two-under 68 to finish at one-over 281 and a stroke clear of Fleetwood, who had polished off his historic round a few hours earlier.
 “I felt like I could have been very easily derailed, making double or triple.
 You've just got to keep plugging away.”